By Michael Mead, www.LiveWell.Coach | 29 April 2019

 And this problem appears to be getting worse with social media and the rising rate of youth suicide in the western world.
 Many people appear to have become preoccupied with how their 'selfies' look and how many 'likes' they're getting on Instagram or Facebook and with their attachment to appearance, validation, and instant gratification - things that aren't permanent and beyond immediate control.

-So ultimately my claim is that our ability to be present is what actually drives our mindset and the sorts of problems that we face in life.
+So ultimately my claim is that our ability to be present, through better understanding and management of those four factors listed above, is what actually drives the thoughts that we have and the sorts of problems that we face in life.

-The failure to be present is the ultimate driver of negative emotion, poor relationships, high turnover, poor performance, depression, poor decisions, and, at the darker end of the scale, and unfortunately for some, mental illness and suicide.
+The failure to be present, to effectively manage those factors that drive us away from presence, is the ultimate driver of negative emotion, poor relationships, high turnover, poor performance, depression, poor decisions, and, at the darker end of the scale, and unfortunately for some, mental illness and suicide.

-And in our community workshops, we don’t ask participants to take our word for any of this.
-Through the exercises and activities that we do we ask them to rigorously test and disprove this claim.
-We show participants a number of ways in which they can experience and test the truth of this for themselves.
+Through the exercises and activities that we do in our training we ask participants to rigorously test and disprove this claim and we show them a number of ways in which they can experience and test the truth of this for themselves.

 We show how to add effective objectivity to our values and how to apply the latest neuroscience backed techniques for re-orientating our attention back to the present moment so we can overcome this problem of overthinking, being self-focused, underperforming, feeling lacking, insufficient and insecure and communicating poorly.